 Using BPMN 2.0, you can add artifacts describing workflow and business process behavior to OpenIDM for provisioning and other purposes.
-For example, you can craft the actual artifacts defining business processes and workflow in a text editor, or using the Activiti Eclipse Designer plugin.
-Eclipse Designer provides visual design capabilities, simplifying packaging and deployment of the artifact to OpenIDM.
-For instructions on installing Eclipse Designer, see the Activiti documentation.
+For example, you can craft the actual artifacts defining business processes and workflow in a text editor, or using a special Eclipse plugin.
+The Eclipse plugin provides visual design capabilities, simplifying packaging and deployment of the artifact to OpenIDM.
+See the Activiti BPMN 2.0 Eclipse Plugin documentation for instructions on installing Activiti Eclipse BPMN 2.0 Designer.

-Also, read the documentation covering BPMN 2.0 Constructs, which describes in detail the graphical notations and XML representations for events, flows, gateways, tasks, and process constructs.
+Also, read the Activiti User Guide section covering BPMN 2.0 Constructs, which describes in detail the graphical notations and XML representations for events, flows, gateways, tasks, and process constructs.

 With the latest version of Activiti, JavaScript tasks can be added to workflow definitions.
 However, OpenIDM functions cannot be called from a JavaScript task in a workflow.
-Therefore, you can use JavaScript for non-OpenIDM workflow tasks, but you must use the activiti:expression construct to call OpenIDM functions.
+Therefore, you can use

+JavaScript for non-OpenIDM workflow tasks, but you must use the activiti:expression construct to call OpenIDM functions.

-17.2.
+16.2.
 Setting Up Activiti Integration With OpenIDM